Coppia ferrarese: History

-To meet the regulations, the bread must meet certain conditions, such as a maximum humidity of between 12 and 15% and be sold within twenty four hours.
+Regulations require certain conditions, such as a maximum humidity of between 12 and 15% and that it be sold within twenty four hours.

 Cultural impact

 Coppia ferrarese is a staple of the culture of the city of Ferrara, and has been named as one of the two most critical part of the cuisine (alongside a specialist salami).
 In 2008, Folco Quilici recounts how his family would quickly bring any conversation with strangers around to the bread.
-It is named the best bread in the world by Riccardo Bacchelli in Il mulino del Po while Corrado Govoni talks of "Il nostro Pane: orgoglio di noi ferraresi.
+It is named the best bread in the world by Riccardo Bacchelli in Il mulino del Po while Corrado Govoni talks of Il nostro Pane: orgoglio di noi ferraresi.
 Dono dell'aria, dell'acqua, dell'uomo.
-Offerta generosa di Ferrara al mondo” ("Our Bread: pride of us from Ferrara.
+Offerta generosa di Ferrara al mondo ("Our Bread: pride of us from Ferrara.
 Gift of air, water, of man.
 Generous gift of Ferrara to the world").